-To taper the object—to move the selected corner and the adjoining corner equal distances from their origins, Shift-Control-click to drag (Windows) or Shift-Command-click to drag (Macintosh) a corner handle.
+To taper the object, move the selected corner and the adjoining corner equal distances from their origins, Shift-Control-click to drag (Windows) or Shift-Command-click to drag (Macintosh) a corner handle.

 When you apply a Distort transformation to a selected object, dragging a corner handle or an edge handle on the bounding box moves the corner or edge and realigns the adjoining edges.
-Shift-drag a corner point to constrain the distortion to a taper—that is, move that corner and the adjoining corner an equal distance and in the opposite direction from each other.
+To constrain the distortion to a taper, Shift-drag a corner point by moving that corner and the adjoining corner an equal distance and in the opposite direction from each other.
 The adjoining corner is the corner on the same axis as the direction you drag.
-Control-click (Windows) or Command-click (Macintosh) to drag a middle point on an edge to move the entire edge freely.
+Drag a middle point on an edge to move the entire edge freely by using Control-click (Windows) or Command-click (Macintosh).

 You can distort graphic objects by using the Distort command.
 You can also distort objects when performing a free transform on them.

-note: The Distort command cannot modify symbols, shape primitives, bitmaps, video objects, sounds, gradients, object groups, or text.
-If a multiple selection contains any of these items, only the shape objects are distorted.
+The Distort command cannot modify symbols, shape primitives, bitmaps, video objects, sounds, gradients, object groups, or text.
+If the multiple selection contains any of these items, only the shape objects are distorted.
 To modify text, first convert the characters to shape objects.